 Closed Saturday and Sunday

 Where to Get a Colorectal Cancer Screening

 You may receive a colorectal cancer screening at Huntsman Cancer Institute, University of Utah Hospital, or at one of University of Utah Health‘s neighborhood health centers.
-We offer the following gastrointestinal cancer screening services:
+There are a few different ways to screen for gastrointestinal cancer: